hermestechlabs/RecruitmentTest/README.md

 Thank you for taking the time to do our technical test.
 It consists of two parts:

-* Part One: The Hermes Tech Lab Jam
+* [Part One: The Hermes Tech Lab Jam]
 * Part Two: Some technical questions

-Part One: Hermes Tech Lab Jam
+Part One: The Hermes Tech Lab Jam
 ------

 #### Allocated time: 3 hours